uncle-muddy/openfeathercoinatm/README.md

 openfeathercoinatm
 ==============

-Open Feathercoin ATM -- The worlds first completely open-source Feathercoin ATM, based on Mayo Smith's OpenBitcoinATM.
+Open Feathercoin ATM -- The worlds first completely open-source Feathercoin ATM, based on John Mayo Smith's OpenBitcoinATM.

 See the OpenBitcoinATM in action here: http://youtu.be/A4KvAgJx4GU